To make enquiries please email email@example.com

 The Lost girl series are a meditation on the role of memory, lost story and identity within the context of contemporary society and use traditional media to link back to the history of art, mark-making and what it means to be human.

-My current work is an attempt at creating a conversation between the quiet symbolism that occurs in my work by using these carefully selected pigments, so that in creating the work I am performing an act of remembrance of the role of trade and mark making in creating the culture and society we live in.
+I aim to create a conversation between the quiet symbolism that occurs in my work by using these carefully selected pigments and contemporary people and lives lived now.
+In creating the work I am performing an act of remembrance of the role of trade and mark making in creating the culture and society we live in.
 The form of the work, creating space on a flat surface, is an invitation to the viewer to fall in, to get a little lost and to remember.
-Therefore creating conversations between the past and current lived experience.

 The Other Art Fair, Bristol, 26-29 July 2018

-The London Open 2018 , ICI will be on digital display on screen at the Whitechapel Gallery June-September 2018
+The London Open 2018 , ICI on digital display on screen at the Whitechapel Gallery June-September 2018

 East Finchley Open Artist’s Houses June30-July1 and July7- 8 2018